 - 3.1 This procedure is used to deal with misconduct.
 It does not apply to cases involving genuine sickness absence, proposed redundancies or poor performance.
 In those cases reference should be made to the appropriate policy or procedure. - 3.2 Minor conduct issues can often be resolved informally between you and your Line Manager.
 These discussions should be held in private and without undue delay whenever there is cause for concern.
 Where appropriate, a note of any such informal discussions may be placed on your personnel file but will be ignored for the purposes of any future capability hearings.
 In some cases an informal verbal warning may be given, which will not form part of your disciplinary records.
-Formal steps will be taken under this procedure if the matter is not resolved, or if informal discussion is not appropriate (for example, because of the seriousness of the allegation). - 3.3 You will not normally be dismissed for a first act of misconduct, unless we decide it amounts to gross misconduct or you have not yet completed your probationary period. - 3.4 If you have difficulty at any stage of the procedure because of a disability, you should discuss the situation with your Line Manager as soon as possible. - 3.5 There will be some cases where there will be deviation from the procedure owing to the nature or gravity of the disciplinary issue.
+Formal steps will be taken under this procedure if the matter is not resolved, or if informal discussion is not appropriate (for example, because of the seriousness of the allegation).

+- 3.3 You will not normally be dismissed for a first act of misconduct, unless we decide it amounts to gross misconduct or you have not yet completed your probationary period. - 3.4 If you have difficulty at any stage of the procedure because of a disability, you should discuss the situation with your Line Manager as soon as possible.

-4.0 Confidentiality
+4. CONFIDENTIALITY